Simulational and theoretical studies of the Anderson transition in the chiral symmetry classes with weak topology: Results

 \subsection{3D model with 1D weak topology}

-We next study the disorder-driven quantum phase transitions of the zero-energy eigenstates of the 3D model with a weak topological index in Eq.~(\ref{t_3D}), with a set of parameters $\Delta = 0.1, t_{||} = 0.5, t_{||}' = 0.8, t_{\perp} = 1$.
-The hopping amplitudes are reciprocal in $x$ and $y$ direction, while $t_{\parallel}t^{\prime}_{\parallel} \ne 0$ breaks the reciprocity along $z$ direction.
+We next study the disorder-driven quantum phase transitions of the zero-energy eigenstates of the 3D model with a weak topological index in Eq.~\eqref{hT_3D}, with a set of parameters $\Delta = 0.1, t_{||} = 0.5, t_{||}' = 0.8, t_{\perp} = 1$.
+The hopping amplitudes are reciprocal in the $x$ and $y$ directions, while $t_{\parallel}t^{\prime}_{\parallel} \ne 0$ breaks the reciprocity along the $z$ direction.
 The (non)reciprocity of $h_{\rm T}$ results in the (a)symmetric distribution of the LEs about zero.
-Fig.~\ref{LEs_3DL16_2DL120}(a) and (b) show the distribution of the LEs along $x$ and $z$ direction, respectively.
-The asymmetry distribution of the LEs along $z$ becomes more prominent for $W<W^z_{c}$, where the total number $N_{+,z}$ of the positive LEs differs from the total number $N_{-,z}$ of the negative LEs.
-For $W<W^z_{c}$, the lower LE band covers zero, resulting in divergent $\xi_z$ and non-quantized finite $\nu_z$.
-The boundary $W^{(z)}_{c}$ of the metallic region with divergent $\xi_z$ and non-zero $\nu_z$ is determined by the linear regression of $\gamma^{(l)}_{\rm max}(W,L)$ [Sec.~\ref{sec3d}].
-We obtain $W_c^{(z)}=8.6447\pm 0.0006$ and confirm that $\gamma^{(l)}_{\rm max}(W)$ crosses zero linearly at $W=W^{(z)}_c$.
+Fig.~\ref{LEs_3DL16_2DL120}(a) and (b) show the distribution of the LEs along the $x$ and $z$ directions, respectively.
+The asymmetric distribution of the LEs along $z$ becomes more prominent for $W<W_c^z$, where the total number $N_{+,z}$ of the positive LEs differs from the total number $N_{-,z}$ of the negative LEs.
+For $W<W_c^z$, the lower LE band covers zero, resulting in divergent $\xi_z$ and non-quantized finite $\nu_z$.
+The boundary $W_c^z$ of the metallic region with divergent $\xi_z$ and non-zero $\nu_z$ is determined by the linear regression of $\gamma^{(l)}_{\rm max}(W,L)$ [Sec.~\ref{sec3c}].
+We obtain $W_c^z=8.6447\pm 0.0006$ and confirm that $\gamma^{(l)}_{\rm max}(W)$ crosses zero linearly at $W=W_c^z$.
 Therefore, the critical exponent of this transition is $\nu=1$.